Qiskit/qiskit.org/content/learn/global-summer-school-2020.md

 </ul>

 ## Prerequisites
 <p>In order to make the best out of these lectures, we strongly recommend reviewing linear algebra and brushing up on Python.
-Here are some recommended materials:</p>
+Here are some recommended materials:</p><br/>

 <style>
 #prereqs {
   list-style-type: square;
   line-height: 140%;
+  width: 100%;
 }

 </style>